 1. ASUS PCE-AC88 AC3100

 If your system lacks superfast wifi connectivity, the Asus PCIe AC3100 adapter is an ideal option.
 The Asus PCIe is what we call an all-in-one PCIe adapter.
-It does not just come with a wireless adapter card but also includes a fairly powerful external antenna set.
+It does not just come with a wireless adapter card but also includes a relatively powerful external antenna set.

 Thanks to its dual-band antennas that provide top-notch coverage, you can enjoy a faster wi-fi speed of up to 2100Mbps along with an additional 1000 Mbps.
 While it boasts a slightly higher price tag, It is worth the investment.
-Additionally, you can attach the adapter’s antennas to each PCIe card slots individually for better performance.
+Additionally, you can attach the adapter’s antennas to each PCIe card slot individually for better performance.

-As for its build and design, the Asus PCIe adapter looks similar to any other PCIe wireless card, though it boasts a bright red paint and is covered in heatsinks.
+As for its build and design, the Asus PCIe adapter looks similar to any other PCIe wireless card, though it boasts bright red paint and is covered in heatsinks.
 Like any other wifi card, the AC3100 will heat up under heavy usage.
 However, its custom heatsink helps in dissipating heat effectively for improved reliability and stability.

 Also, the Asus AC3100 is compatible with Windows 7 and Windows 10 and requires 64-bit versions, so if your system is running on a 32-bit version, it won’t work.
-This equipment can withstand a maximum temperature of 105°F, so it will not be favorable to use this adapter beyond the peak temperature.
+Finally, this equipment can withstand a maximum temperature of 105°F, so it will not be favorable to use this adapter beyond the peak temperature.